humaidq/huma.id/content/projects/iglu.md

 #### 2.6.
 Marketplace

+![a screenshot of the marketplace, showing the scheduler as the featured plugin, priced at 1.99 pound sterling, there are options to view plugins by category, and a list of plugins](marketplace.png)

 This is iglü marketplace website and plugin repository.
 It contains the descriptions of all plugins, and their compiled binaries.